PowerDNS/pdns/docs/common/api/server.rst

   An object representing a single PowerDNS server.
   In the built-in API, only one Server exists (called "localhost").

-  A proxy that allows control of multiple servers MUST NOT return “localhost”, but SHOULD return other servers.
+  A proxy that allows control of multiple servers MUST NOT return ``localhost``, but SHOULD return other servers.

   :property string type: Set to "Server"